jtablesaw/tablesaw/docs/gettingstarted.md

 /* sort on foo ascending, then bar descending.
 Note the minus sign preceding the name of column bar. */ sorted = table.sort("foo", "-bar");
 ```

+See [Sorting](https://jtablesaw.github.io/tablesaw/userguide/sorting) for more information and other options.

 #### Filtering tables with selections